cthiel42/sniffy/README.md

   - `PROMETHEUS_EXPIRE_AFTER` // After how many seconds of not seeing a metric be updated should that metric be expired and no longer reported.
 This is a critical configuration for cardinality issues.
 Expire more frequently if cardinality becomes an issue in the exporter.

 Features to be worked on:
 - Create config logic to decide what input and output gets selected.
+Ideally like to have logging output for use with tools like ElasticSearch or Splunk.
-Add switches into the code to allow certain analysis and statistics to be or not be reported
+- Add switches into the code to allow certain analysis and statistics to be or not be reported.
+For Prometheus metrics this would be leaving some labels out to help with cardinality.